 - Close the school site after flood advice has been issued, prepare to close the school and advise the school community to stay home.
-Refer Section 8.1 of the FERP. - During school hours and after school hours once a flood watch and act has been issued, evacuate the site by the protocol outlined in Section 8.2 of the FERP. - Shelter in place if an emergency warning has been issued, it may no longer be safe to evacuate.
+Refer Section 8.1 of the FERP. - During school hours and after school hours once a flood watch and act has been issued, evacuate the site by the protocol outlined in Section 8.2 of the FERP. - Shelter-in-place if an emergency warning has been issued, it may no longer be safe to evacuate.
 The protocol in Section 8.3 of the FERP is to be followed, requiring safe refuge in the school buildings for the duration of the PMF event.

 The FERP is to be updated annually in consultation with Council and the SES.
+Comments received by the SES during the public exhibition period have been addressed in Section 10 of the FERP.